wp-plugins/itunes-affiliate-pro/readme.txt

 == Description ==

 iTunes Affiliate Pro creates affiliate links inside your posts/pages.
-No need to create LinkShare affiliate links inside your posts, this plugin does all the work.
+No need to create LinkShare affiliate links inside your posts, this plugin does all the work and makes YOU money!

 **How does it work?**